tharangni/LSHTC-2019/recursive-regularization/rr-lr/README.md

 Recursive Regularization (RR)
 -----------------------------
 RR is based on the works of [1].
 HierCost is based on RR and I modified the base code of HierCost by adding recursive regularization.
 The original code for RR is available in Java (https://github.com/gcdart/MulticlassClassifier).
-This was done to **reproduce** results for my baseline during my master thesis research.
+This work was done to **reproduce** results for my baseline during my master thesis research.

 HierCost